 Leading questions may get the response you want to hear, but only temporarily.
 Forcing people into decisions or tricking them into single-word answers isn’t how good deals are made.

-Fortunately for us, asking open-ended questions in sales closes a lot more deals than forcing the only response we’re hoping for.
+Fortunately for us, asking open-ended sales questions closes many more deals than forcing the only response we’re hoping for.
 You may not think so, but it’s true!

 Our Inner Child

-We’re all hoping to hear an affirmative response to our questions, requests, and presentations in most circumstances.
+In most circumstances, we’re all hoping to hear an affirmative response to our questions, requests, and presentations.
 We spend a lot of time learning about our products, and we know how they can help people.

 That leads to a dangerous place where we start assuming people want what we’re selling.

-The type of question matters, even for salespeople who have good habits around asking questions (versus spending the majority of the conversation on the pitch).
-Open-ended questions trump leading questions every time.
+The type of question matters, even for salespeople with good habits around asking questions (versus spending most of the conversation on the pitch).
+Open-ended questions, or qualifying questions, trump leading questions every time.

 If you have kids, you probably know how young they are when they learn how to manipulate you for what they want.